dvarrazzo/replisome/README.rst

 **replisome** is not a complete replication solution: it doesn't deal with truncate, DDL language, sequences replication, conflicts.
 If you are looking for something like that take a look at pglogical_ instead.
-What aims to be is a more flexible tool for data integration.
+What it aims to be is a more flexible tool for data integration.

 System description